qalle2/pwgen/README.md

     * Each range consists of the first codepoint and the last codepoint, separated by a hyphen (`-`).
     * codepoints: `0` to `10ffff`
   * default: `a1-ac,ae-ff`
-  * `--settings`
-    * Print all settings and exit.
-    * for debugging purposes
   * `--alphabet`
-    * Print all characters to be used in passwords and exit.
+    * Do not generate passwords; just print all characters to be used in them and exit.
-    * for debugging purposes
+    * requires a dummy value for *length* (see below)

 ### *length*
 * How many characters to use in each password.